-PP. "Nonattainment area" means an area which has been designated under Section 107 of the Act as nonattainment for one or more of the national ambient air quality standards by EPA.

 QQ.
+"Nonattainment area" means an area which has been designated under Section 107 of the act as nonattainment for one or more of the national ambient air quality standards by EPA.

+RR.
 "Portable stationary source" means a source which can be relocated to another operating site with limited dismantling and reassembly.

-RR.
+SS.
 "Potential to emit" means the maximum capacity of a stationary source to emit a pollutant under its physical and operational design.
 Any physical or operational limitation on the capacity of the source to emit a pollutant, including air pollutant control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored, or processed, shall be treated as part of its design if the limitations or the effect the limitation would have on emissions is federally enforceable.
 Secondary emissions do not count in determining the potential to emit of a stationary source.

-SS.
-"Predictive emissions monitoring system (PEMS)" means all of the equipment necessary to monitor process and control device operational parameters (for example, control device secondary voltages and electric currents) and other information (for example, gas flow rate, O_2 or CO_2 concentrations), and calculate and record the mass emissions rate (for example, lb/hr) on a continuous basis.

 TT.
+"Predictive emissions monitoring system (PEMS)" means all of the equipment necessary to monitor process and control device operational parameters (for example, control device secondary voltages and electric currents) and other information (for example, gas flow rate, O2 or CO2 concentrations), and calculate and record the mass emissions rate (for example, lb/hr) on a continuous basis.

+UU.
 "Project" means a physical change in, or change in method of operation of, an existing major stationary source.

-UU.
-"Projected actual emissions" means the maximum annual rate, in tons per year, at which an existing emissions unit is projected to emit a regulated new source review pollutant in any one of the five years (12-month period) following the date the unit resumes regular operation after the project, or in any one of the 10 years following that date, if the project involves increasing the emissions unit's design capacity or its potential to emit that regulated new source review pollutant, and full utilization of the unit would result in a significant emissions increase at the major stationary source.
-In determining the projected actual emissions before beginning actual construction, the owner or operator of the major stationary source:

-(1) shall consider all relevant information, including but not limited to, historical operational data, the company's own representations, the company's expected business activity and the company's highest projections of business activity, the company's filings with the state or federal regulatory authorities, and compliance plans under an approved SIP; and

-(2) shall include fugitive emissions to the extent quantifiable and emissions associated with startups, shutdowns, and malfunctions; and

-(3) shall exclude, in calculating any increase in emissions that results from the particular project, that portion of the unit's emissions following the project that an existing unit could have accommodated during the consecutive 24-month period used to establish the baseline actual emissions under Subsection I of 20.11.61.7 NMAC and that are also unrelated to the particular project, including any increased utilization due to product demand growth; or,

-(4) in lieu of using the method set out in Paragraphs (1) through (3) of Subsection UU of 20.11.61.7 NMAC, may elect to use the emissions unit's potential to emit in tons per year.

 VV.
+"Projected actual emissions"

+(1) Means the maximum annual rate, in tons per year, at which an existing emissions unit is projected to emit a regulated new source review pollutant in any one of the five years (12-month period) following the date the unit resumes regular operation after the project, or in any one of the 10 years following that date, if the project involves increasing the emissions unit's design capacity or its potential to emit that regulated new source review pollutant, and full utilization of the unit would result in a significant emissions increase, or a significant net emissions increase at the major stationary source.

+(2) In determining the projected actual emissions (before beginning actual construction), the owner or operator of the major stationary source:

+(a) shall consider all relevant information, including but not limited to, historical operational data, the company's own representations, the company's expected business activity and the company's highest projections of business activity, the company's filings with the state or federal regulatory authorities, and compliance plans under an approved SIP; and

+(b) shall include fugitive emissions to the extent quantifiable and emissions associated with startups, shutdowns, and malfunctions; and

+(c) shall exclude, in calculating any increase in emissions that results from the particular project, that portion of the unit's emissions following the project that an existing unit could have accommodated during the consecutive 24-month period used to establish the baseline actual emissions under Subsection I of 20.11.61.7 NMAC and that are also unrelated to the particular project, including any increased utilization due to product demand growth; or

+(3) may elect to use the emissions unit's potential to emit in tons per year in lieu of using the method set out in Subparagraphs (a)-(c) of Paragraph (2) of Subsection VV of 20.11.61.7 NMAC.

+WW.
 "Regulated new source review pollutant" means the following: